lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

             ]
         }

-For more information regarding the predictions format please see :ref:`ref-docker-datasource-predictions`.
+For more information regarding the predictions format please see :ref:`docker-datasource-predictions`.

 Selection on Object Level